Flone-dnb/low-end-engine/docs/Manual.md

 > Although you can bind to registered input events in `GameInstance` it's not really recommended because input events should generally be processed in nodes such as in your character node.

 The code from above allows you to create "node-local" input event bindings.
 Other nodes can also bind to JUMP, MOVE_FORWARD and MOVE_RIGHT events but have different logic.

+### InputConfigurationUiNode

+`InputConfigurationUiNode` is a simple way to add input configuration UI menu to your game.
+You pass it a bunch of input event IDs to handle and select if you want only keyboard+mouse or gamepad buttons to be modified.
+The node will notify you if some input was changed so you can save the current state of the input manager.
+For more information refer to the header file of the node.

 ## Physics